The government is now operating in accordance with the Guidance on Caretaker Conventions, pending the outcome of the 2025 federal election.

 UDI reporting by healthcare providers

-After the UDI regulations are in effect, if a UDI is available, it must be included on Patient Implant Cards (PICs) and notifications to us including adverse events, incident reports and recalls.
+If a UDI is available, it must be included on Patient Implant Cards (PICs) and notifications to us including adverse events, incident reports and market actions.

 UDIs on Patient Implant Cards (PICs)